 Visiting TimesVisiting is 2-4.30pm & 6-8pm (but is also very flexible around these hours).

 Approaching Nairn from Aberdeen on the A96 travel through the town (Bridge Street/St. Ninian's Road/King Street/Academy Street) until you see the Old Parish Church on your right.
 Opposite the church is Wellington Road, which you should turn into.
 Go right to the bottom of this road and then turn right into Cawdor Road – you will see the Hospital on your Right.

 If approaching Nairn from the Inverness side, travel through the town (Inverness Road/Academy Street) until you see the Old Parish Church on your left.
 Then proceed as above.

 Reducing the risk of infections

-Staff will display/provide information and advice about infections control
+Staff will display/provide information and advice about infection control

 precautions such as how to care for personal laundry, hand hygiene, symptoms